Top 25 best places for a second home

 - Median home price: $258,000

-2. Savannah, GeorgiaSavannah makes the list as one of the best second home locations thanks to its riverfront properties and classic Southern charm.
+2. Savannah, GeorgiaSavannah makes the list as one of the best vacation home locations thanks to its riverfront properties and classic Southern charm.
 This is one of the more affordable towns to buy property in this list, allowing you to get plenty of bang for your buck.
 If cobblestone streets and Spanish moss-covered trees are missing from your primary home, moving near the Savannah Historic District may offer all you need.

 - Median home price: $266,000